-On April 11, 2018, the New York City Council passed 11 separate bills relating to sexual harassment, which Mayor Bill de Blasio is expected to sign into law in the coming weeks.
+On April 11, 2018, the New York City Council passed 11 separate bills relating to sexual harassment, which Mayor Bill de Blasio signed on May 9, 2018.
 Fortunately for New York City employers, many of the requirements overlap with the new state provisions.
 The most notable provisions are listed below.

 - Mandatory Sexual Harassment Training

 Like the state budget bill, the city legislation also requires interactive workplace anti-harassment training for all employees.
-The training must occur within the first 90 days of hire.
-It must include all of the typical elements of anti-harassment training, including emphasizing that retaliation is prohibited.
+The training shall be required after 90 days of initial hire.7 It must include all of the typical elements of anti-harassment training, including emphasizing that retaliation is prohibited.
 The city will develop and provide a free online training that employers may utilize if they do not adopt other programs.
 Employers are required to keep a record of this training, including a signed employee acknowledgment, which must be maintained for three years.
 An employer whose training program already meets these requirements may submit a certification of compliance.